 The Liberi School

 Our vision for a contemporary and holistic education innovates the classic one-room schoolhouse model

-- An integrated curriculum focuses on academic rigor, creativity, intellectual freedom, and the arts
+An integrated curriculum focuses on academic rigor, creativity, intellectual freedom, and the arts

-- Children access the curriculum at an individual level and learning is personalized
+Children access the curriculum at an individual level and learning is personalized

-- Opportunities for teaching and learning among children across age groups are myriad
+Opportunities for teaching and learning among children across age groups are myriad

-- Mindfulness, metacognition, self-direction, and independence in learning is developed
+Mindfulness, metacognition, self-direction, and independence in learning is developed

 Free thinking, curiosity, questioning, and differences are valued and encouraged

-- Teaching is creative, inspired, and free from dogma
+Teaching is creative, inspired, and free from dogma

-- Knowledge and big ideas are ever present in the classroom
+Knowledge and big ideas are ever present in the classroom

-- Assessment is based on multiple measures of mastery
+Assessment is based on multiple measures of mastery

-- Whole school community cultivates a culture of respect, commitment, and collaboration
+Whole school community cultivates a culture of respect, commitment, and collaboration

-Jennifer Wai-Lan Strodl, Director and Cofounder, Middle School Teacher
+Jennifer Wai-Lan Strodl, Director and Cofounder

 Born in Toronto, Canada, Jennifer Wai-Lan Strodl is a writer and educator who has traveled the world to teach children in China, Mexico, Canada, and the United States.
 Jennifer received her B.A. in English Literature and Creative Writing from Princeton University.
 She holds an M.A.T. in Elementary Education from Smith College, where she was the Helen Donker Rives Fellow.
 She created and launched STORY, an innovative fiction writing workshop for teens, which is offered locally in diverse venues.
 She continues to teach with a specific passion for liberating children’s creativity through education.
 She and her husband, the visual artist Oscar Strodl, cofounded The Liberi School in September 2015.

-Julie Milani, Director of Curriculum and Teacher Training, Lower School Teacher
+Julie Milani, Lower School Lead Teacher

 With over twenty-seven years of teaching experience, Julie Milani offers the abilities of a practiced educator, demonstrated innovator, and experienced teacher of teachers.
 Julie received a B.F.A. in Dance and an M.A. in Southeast Asian Anthropology from Ohio University.
-After a career in dance and movement education, she received an M.Ed. from Bank Street College and started her elementary teaching career in 1988.
+After a career in dance and movement education, she received a M.Ed. from Bank Street College and started her elementary teaching career in 1988.
 In subsequent years, Julie completed the Reading Recovery Certification Program at Lesley University and the Administration Program at the Hampshire Educational Collaborative.
 Julie was the Kindergarten/First Grade teacher in the South Egremont School and First-Second Grade teacher at Berkshire Country Day School.

-Suzi Kim, Lower School Teacher, Afterschool Care Director
+Suzi Kim, Lower School Teacher

 Born and raised in Tucson, Arizona, Suzi received a B.A. in Philosophy with a minor in Spanish from the University of Arizona.
 Upon graduation, Suzi traveled to Wonju, South Korea, to teach English at Yonsei ELP Institute, where she discovered her passion for education and working with children.
 After returning to Tucson, Suzi continued to pursue her teaching career as an English Language Learners Instructor at Southside Community School, a progressive charter school, where she taught until relocating to Hudson, New York.
 At Southside, Suzi led her own multi-age full-time classroom, designing syllabi, assessing student progress, finding creative ways to meet state rubrics, and honing her classroom management skills.
 She also served as the school’s Afterschool Program Director.
 Suzi enjoys practicing yoga, painting, reading, and spending time with her dog, Elliott.

-Steve Small, Middle School Teacher
+Susan Efferen, Middle School Lead Teacher